 Topics will be selected from broad categories such as:

-Technologists: Raymond Loewy (Father of Industrial Design), Leonardo da Vinci, Henry Dreyfuss
+(1) Technologists: Raymond Loewy (Father of Industrial Design), Leonardo da Vinci, Henry Dreyfuss,

-Inventions/Innovations: steam engine, telephone, elevator, electric generation and distribution integrated computer chip
+(2) Inventions/Innovations: steam engine, telephone, elevator, electric generation and distribution integrated computer chip,

 Student contestants must attend a regional or national meeting, set up their Poster Session, and make a five (5) minute presentation.
 The Poster Session may be designed by an individual or a two or three-person team.
 The contest is intended to encourage high-quality research and display presentations and as such should be part of a design class or supported by the institution/program as an extracurricular activity.
 It is anticipated that the material developed in this contest will benefit the student in student teaching or as a beginning professional.

-This year’s topic (from Category 4) is Social Impacts.
+This year’s topic (from Category 4) is Inventions and Innovations

-Key Points: Explore the engineering principles behind drone flight, sensors, and AI, as well as the environmental and societal impacts of widespread drone usage.
+Key Points: Explore the engineering and computational principles behind AI, as well as the social, ethical, and educational impacts of widespread AI integration.